DaleOrders/AWS-Study-Notes/README.md

 - Port operating at a certain speed which belongs to a certain AWS account.
 - Allocated at a DX location which is a major data center.
 - Two speeds
-  - 1 Gpbs: 1000-Base-LX
+  - 1 Gpbs: 1000-Base-LX standard
-  - 10 Gbps: 10GBASE-LR
+  - 10 Gbps: 10GBASE-LR standard
-- This is a **cross connect** to your customer router (requires VLANs/BGP)
+- Is a **cross connect** to your customer router (requires VLANs/BGP)
 - You can connect to a partner router if extending to your location.
   - The port needs to be arranged to connect somewhere else and connect to your hardware.